ManageIQ/manageiq-documentation/api/overview/json.md

 As is general practice with REST, clients should not make assumptions about the server’s URL space.
-Clients are expected to discover all URL’s by navigating the API.
+Clients are expected to discover all URL’s by browsing the API.
 To keep this document readable, we still mention specific URL’s, generally in the form of an absolute path.
 Clients should not use these, or assume that the actual URL structure follows these examples, and instead use discovered URL’s.
 Any client should